Welcome to the end of the year! This time of year can certainly be crazy and tiring!

 - Slideshow: Using PowerPoint of Google Slides, put together a slideshow of pictures from the school year.
 Play it as parents and guests are waiting for the ceremony to begin.
 You can also make a copy of the slideshow and either burn it on a CD (which I did in the old days), upload it to a jump drive for each family, or just add it to a Google Drive folder and email the link to the parents so they can save the file wherever they choose – and it doesn’t cost you a penny.

 - Invitations: While these are completely optional, I think it is a super nice touch to send a formal invite to family members of students in order to really talk up how excited you are to celebrate the learning their child has done this past school year.
-Use Canva again to create invitations (using their invitation templates) that match your printable award certificates in a snap.
+You can make these in either Microsoft Word, Powerpoint, or use Canva again to create invitations (using their invitation templates) that match your printable award certificates in a snap.